-Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10, 11, 12 Music Appreciation is an introduction to music through the study of European, American, and world music and composers.
-Language of music, music history and culture, music expression, and music appreciation will be covered.
-The emphasis will be on listening and understanding the music and compositional styles of composers from the various time periods of music and world cultures.
+Music Appreciation Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10, 11, 12

+Music Appreciation is an introduction to music through the study of European, American, and world music and composers.
+Language of music, music history and culture, music expression, and music appreciation is covered.
+The emphasis is on listening and understanding the music and compositional styles of composers from the various time periods of music and world cultures.